createcandle/voco/README.md

 - "Is the bedroom heater on or off?"
 - "What is the humidity level of the weather station?"
 #### More general queries
-- What are the levels of the plant sensor?" -> Will give you all sensor values of the plant sensor
+- "What are the levels of the plant sensor?" -> Will give you all sensor values of the plant sensor

 ### Timers
 #### Set timers